mguerrap/5Beam-Turbulence-Methods/README.md

 A set of codes to process turbulence data from a 5-beam Accoustic Doppler Current Profiler (specifically the Nortek Signature 1000 AD2CP).

+This work is published on the Journal of Atmospheric and Oceanic Technology as Guerra, M. and Thomson, J. "Turbulence measurements from 5-beam acoustic Doppler profilers", and is available for open access at https://doi.org/10.1175/JTECH-D-16-0148.1

 The following turbulence parameters can be estimated using this scripts and functions: